 Alison Counsell is the designer of the Wapentac Wapenmap.
 She lives very near the Peak District and loves walking.
 She graduated from the Royal College of Art in 1987 and has been working as a Metalsmith ever since.
 You can see some of her other work at www.alisoncounsell.com

 Paul Besley is a member of Mountain Rescue and is training and working with Scout for SARDA.
-He is a member of the National Trust's Peak District Heritage and Archaeology Team, a ranger for the Peak District National Park, a walking guide and writer. paulbesley.blog
+He's a walking guide and writer. paulbesley.blog

 Frequently Asked Questions

 The Wapenmap is the ideal birthday or christmas gift for those who love walking and the countryside.
 Based on the National Park network a Wapenmap is unique in offering a gift with more than personal touch to the recipient.
 Because it requires some involvement not only does it look beautiful when finished but it gives a sense of achievement at successfully matching what we remember of our walk and what we see on the map.
 Send as a gift through the first class post to someone you love or as a mementoe of a special day walking in the Wapenmap area

 The Wapenmap can be mounted on a wall, placed on a desk, attached with the small magnets to a metal surface, such as a fridge door, or hung with nylon thread in front of a window so that sunlight shines through the contours and projects the contour image on an opposing wall.